Supporting

-Project Reach Out is a new charitable initiative set up to enhance the wellbeing of Waiheke Island whānau affected by mental illness.
-By building a compassionate, supportive and culturally diverse network of community volunteers that connect people to people.
+Reach Out Waiheke is a charitable initiative set up to enhance the wellbeing of Waiheke Island whānau affected by a mental illness.

-Project Reach Out supports recovery by alleviating social isolation and loneliness, creating meaningful connections that touch hearts and change lives.
+We’re a local community response that supports mental wellbeing by alleviating social isolation and loneliness, creating meaningful connections that touch hearts and change lives.

 Our Reach Out Mahi